Citrullin/documentation/general/0.1/how-to-guides/create-a-low-budget-bosch-xdk-clone.md

     ```

     By executing  `saul read ID` you can read the current sensor value.
-    If you want to read all sensor, just execute `saul read all`.
+    If you want to read all sensors, just execute `saul read all`.

     The shell should only be used for debugging.
     Follow the guide ["Run a nRF52 sensor and client"](../../../blueprints/0.1/environment-sensor/run-a-environment-sensor-and-client.md) to get a complete sensor server and client running.